FREE RETURNS: In Store for 28 Days

 We are a national mail order company that only supply underlay direct to the public via mail order.
 We buy in bulk direct from the manufacturer and pass the savings on to you.

-We take internet payments very seriously and after considering other companies we decided to use the Worldpay who are part of the Royal Bank of Scotland, as it gives you, the customer, the peace of mind that you are in control of the payment and that you are insured by Worldpay at no extra cost with regard to the transaction.
+We take internet payments very seriously and after considering other companies we decided to use Paypal as it gives you, the customer, the peace of mind that you are in control of the payment and that you are insured by Paypal at no extra cost with regard to the transaction.
 It has to be the most secure and well respected ways of paying over the internet.
 You may of course by credit or debit card over the phone should you wish to do so.

 This is not a hard and fast way of measuring carpet underlays, as suppliers give their own rating to an underlay and there is no standard applied.